JetBrains/teamcity-documentation/topics/patterns-for-accessing-build-artifacts.md

 It is recommended to use the TeamCity [REST API](rest-api-reference.md#Build+Artifacts) for accessing artifacts from scripts, as the REST API provides build selection facilities and allows listing artifacts.
 </warning>

-This section is preserved for __backward\-compatibility__ with the previous TeamCity versions and for some specific functionality.
+This section is preserved for __backward compatibility__ with the previous TeamCity versions and for some specific functionality.

 Check the following information as well:
 * If you need to access the artifacts in your builds, consider using the TeamCity's built\-in [Artifact Dependency](dependent-build.md#Artifact+Dependency) feature.
 * You can also download artifacts from TeamCity using the [Ivy](artifact-dependencies.md#Configuring+Artifact+Dependencies+Using+Ant+Build+Script) dependency manager.
 * For artifact downloads from outside TeamCity builds, consider using [REST API](rest-api.md).
-* See also [Accessing Server by HTTP](accessing-server-by-http.md) on basic rules covering HTTP access from scripts.
+* See also [Accessing Server by HTTP](accessing-server-by-http.md) on basic rules covering an HTTP access from scripts.

 ## Obtaining Artifacts